DisaroSkell/Delirio/README.md

 - Change player costume when using item (+ gooey version of everyone).
 - Everything that involves the tinted version.

+### VFX & SFX:

+- When the curse is used, put Delirium effects

 ## Credits:

 Delirio Mod idea came from a drawing made on [reddit](https://www.reddit.com/r/bindingofisaac/comments/ol0zps/i_give_you_delierio_the_delirium_goop_that_wanted/) by [Sir-Wow](https://www.reddit.com/user/Sir-Wow/).